7 Fun Ways for Dog Dads to Celebrate Father’s Day

 Whether you’re a dog dad, your partner is a dog pawrent, or you know someone who’s pawsome at caring for their four-pawed fur child, here are some great ways for dog dads to celebrate Father’s Day!

-1. Enjoy a slap-up breakfast together
+1. Enjoy breakfast together

 You’ve probably heard of dog-friendly recipes like pupcakes and brownies, but what about rustling up something tasty for yourself and your furry friend for breakfast?
 It’s the pawfect way to set you up for the rest of your fun-filled day together.

 Plus, if you want to make mornings even more tail-waggingly enjoyable (or less “ruff”), then a custom dog mug is a brew-illiant choice for dog dads.
-There’s nothing like sipping a cuppa from your very own dog mug, personalised with your furry friend’s face to make you smile every day.
+There’s nothing like sipping a cuppa from your very own dog mug, personalized with your furry friend’s face to make you smile every day.

 2. Capture the day with a photoshoot